 College and Career Center → General Info. → Special Events

-MCPS College and Career Centers receive information regarding special programs for high school students and parents in the Washington Metropolitan area.
-While some of these events and materials may not be sponsored or endorsed by the Board of Education of Montgomery County, the superintendent, or your school, we encourage students and parents to explore the opportunities below and to take advantage of these worthwhile events and programs.
+MCPS College and Career Centers receive information regarding special programs for high school students and families in the Washington Metropolitan area.
+While some of these events and materials may not be sponsored or endorsed by the Board of Education of Montgomery County, the superintendent, or your school, we encourage students and families to explore the opportunities below and to take advantage of these worthwhile events and programs.

-Historically Black College Tour 2016-2017
+Black College Expo

 Parents and students participating in National College Fairs meet one-on-one with representatives from colleges and universities to discuss admission and financial aid opportunities at the their respective institutions.
 Register before the fair to make the most of your time onsite and ensure that colleges can follow up with you.
 Upon arrival at the fair, pick up a map to find your best-fitting colleges.
 Counselors will be available onsite to help you determine the colleges that meet your requirements regarding major, location, and other areas of interest.

-*The Performing and Visual Arts (PVA) College Fairs are designed for students interested in pursuing undergraduate and graduate study in the areas of music, dance, theatre, visual arts, graphic design, and other related disciplines.
+*The Performing and Visual Arts (PVA) College Fairs are designed for students interested in pursuing undergraduate and graduate study in the areas of music, dance, theater, visual arts, graphic design, and other related disciplines.
 Held each fall, attendees learn about educational opportunities, admission and financial aid, portfolio days, audition and entrance requirements, and much more by meeting with representatives from colleges, universities, conservatories, festivals, and other educational institutions with specialized programs in the visual and performing arts.

 Take A Campus Visit Online